beeware/toga/docs/background/roadmap.rst

     - Winforms: ?
     - Android: ?

-* ScrollContainer - A container whose internal content can be scrolled.

-    - Cocoa: Done
-    - GTK+: Done
-    - iOS: UIScrollView?
-    - Winforms: Panel
-    - Android: ?

-* SplitContainer - An adjustable separator bar between 2+ visible panes of content

-    - Cocoa: Done
-    - GTK+: Done
-    - iOS:
-    - Winforms: SplitContainer
-    - Android: ?

 * FormContainer - A layout for a "key/value" or "label/widget" form

     - Cocoa: NSForm, or NSView with pre-set constraints.
     - GTK+:
     - iOS:
     - Winforms: ?
-    - Android: ?

-* OptionContainer - (suggestions for better name welcome)

-    A container view that holds a small, fixed number of subviews, only one of which is visible at any given time.
-    Generally rendered as something with "lozenge" style buttons over a box.
-    Examples of use: OS X System preference panes that contain multiple options (e.g., Keyboard settings have an option layout for "Keyboard", "Text", "Shortcuts" and "Input sources")

-    - Cocoa: Done
-    - GTK+: GtkNotebook (Maybe GtkStack on 3.10+?)
-    - iOS: ?
-    - Winforms: TabControl
     - Android: ?

 * SectionContainer - (suggestions for better name welcome)